40 hectare subdivision (Rural)

 The Waipa District Plan has some specific rules around 40ha subdivision, the first is that the subdivision can only be undertaken once on the title/that same piece of land.
 Consent notices would be registered on the titles flagging the use of the entitlements and preventing the use of them again.
 Secondly, you cannot amalgamate, or boundary relocate existing titles to get 80ha to obtain entitlements.

 It is important to note that 40ha entitlements do not have to be created as 40ha allotments.
-You can create them as any size you like provided they are over 5,000m2.
-For example, if you had an 80ha farm you may wish to have a 6,000m2 lot and a 79.4ha balance farm, rather than two 40ha lots.
+You can create them as any size you like provided they are at least 5,000m2.
+For example, if you had an 80ha farm you may wish to have a 5,000m2 lot and a 79.5ha balance farm, rather than two 40ha lots.
 Council can become concerned with the rural productivity implications if farms are split into a 5, 10 or 20ha lot, for example, and a strong preference is often a small rural residential lot and a large balance lot where possible.